 18. Fedora Is the Least Popular Distributor with Only 0.1% of Usage

 The Fedora Linux distribution is not as popular as the other Linux distributors.
 With only 0.1% usage, it is one of the least used Linux distributors.
 Moreover, it is decreasing day by day.

 Linux Demographic Statistics

 19. In 2016, 10.5% of The Developers Were Women

-Although relatively low, a survey carried out back in 2016 shows that 10.5% of the developers around the globe were female.
+Although relatively low, a survey carried out back in 2016 shows that 10.5% of the global developers were female.
 However, it should be noted that the gender of many developers is still unknown.

 20. About 9% of The Linux Kernel Git Population Are Female

-After analyzing git activity and people, it is found that around 9.9% of the Linux kernel git population are women.
+After analysing git activity and people, it is found that around 9.9% of the Linux kernel git population are women.

 Even though the female population around the globe has increased by 2 points, the contribution of the female population on Linux kernel git has risen by only 1.5 points.